 The mission of the AAS Education Committee is to further the education of medical students, residents, and faculty in the field of surgery.
 This shall be accomplished through coordinating speakers at the annual meeting, contributing to publications (in the society’s website, newsletter, and/or journal), and developing special programs (i.e. Fundamentals of Surgical Research Course).
 The committee members shall strive to bring education to the forefront of the society’s membership.

-- To promote the development of surgical educators.
+- To promote the development of surgical educators, surgical education researchers, and mentors.

 The Ethics Committee’s charge is to address issues related to academic ethics, including conflicts of interest, disclosure, and scientific professionalism.
 This may includes providing input during the development of sessions related to ethical issues into a possible Ethics Session during the Academic Surgical Congress in February.